Will Businesses Near Schools Be Able To Sell CDB Products in St. Cloud? - NewsBreak

 Stearns County Attorney Doesn’t See Anything Good by Legalizing Marijuana in MN

 The Minnesota legislature in 2023 will likely look at a bill that would legalize marijuana in the state for recreational use.
-Stearns County Attorney Janelle Kendall joined me on WJON.
-She says:.
+Stearns County Attorney Janelle Kendall says:.
 "I don't see anything good coming out of making more people potheads.
-You won't find doctors or anyone...
+You won't find doctors or anyone in law enforcement that think this is a good idea".

 St. Cloud, MN